aktnk/3D_model_manager/README.md

     **Note:** If you need to test from a mobile device, replace `CN=localhost` with your computer's local IP address (e.g., `CN=192.168.1.10`).

 3.  **Build and start the container:**
+    Run the following command from the project's root directory.
+This will build the Docker image and start the application in the background.

     ```bash
     docker compose up -d --build